Get the practical and simple design tricks to take your slides from “meh” to “stunning”! Download for free

 Step 2: Conduct Thorough Research

 Once you’ve chosen your topic, it’s time to collect information and data to create insightful content that delivers actual value.
+You'll have to dive in to do original research.

 “Researching a white paper begins with defining the key insights you want to share, then sourcing information from a mix of primary and secondary sources.
 Conduct interviews with industry experts, analyze proprietary data, and reference well-regarded third-party research to build credibility.
 Using tools like Airtable or Notion to organize sources and insights can streamline the process and ensure every fact supports your narrative.” - James Hacking, Founder and Chief Playmaker of Socially Powerful.